At St. Augustine's Episcopal Church, we answer our Lord's call to pray, reconcile, and offer help and hope to those in need.

 FAQ

-St. Augustine’s is at 2515 Marshall Avenue, Newport News, Virginia at the corner of Marshall Avenue and 25th Street.
+St. Augustine’s address is 2515 Marshall Avenue, Newport News, Virginia at the corner of Marshall Avenue and 25th Street.

 We have a parking lot at the rear of the church that can be entered from 25th Street and from 26th Street.
 Also parking is available on neighborhood streets.